“Acceptance doesn’t mean resignation; it means understanding that something is what it is and that there’s got to be a way through it” – Michael J Fox

 Writing it all down in a journal or pain diary is another option.
 The important thing is to keep working on it.

-Don’t forget you can also call our MSK Help Line on 1800 263 265 and speak with a nurse for practical information and advice on living with persistent pain.
+Don’t forget you can also call our National Arthritis and Back Pain+ Help Line on 1800 263 265 and speak with a nurse for practical information and advice on living with persistent pain.

 Chronic pain gives opportunities for the self to grow: as we cultivate awareness and compassion for our own pain, we grow in awareness and compassion for others’ pain – and we do all live with pain, physical or otherwise. – Matthew